Dominic West: Film and television

 In December 2009, West starred as Hank in a radio adaptation of Eugene O'Neill's play The Hairy Ape for BBC Radio 3, was a guest presenter on the BBC show Have I Got News for You, and ended the year alongside Joan Rivers and Sarah Jessica Parker with an appearance on Graham Norton's New Year's Eve Show.
 In 2011, West appeared as a news presenter on the BBC period drama series The Hour.
 He also played serial killer Fred West in the ITV two-part series Appropriate Adult, giving a performance that the serial killer's daughter described as capturing the "evil essence of [Fred West] – his character, his mannerisms, even his gait."

 In 2012, West was offered the role of Mance Rayder in the HBO fantasy series Game of Thrones, but turned it down due to the amount of time he would have to spend away from his family.
 He played gay activist Jonathan Blake in the 2014 film Pride about the 1984–1985 UK miners' strike.
 West starred as Noah Solloway on Showtime's series The Affair, which premiered October 2014.
 The series was renewed for a fifth season in 2018.

 In 2018 it was reported that West was represented by Tavistock Wood Management.
 That year he appeared in Colette as the eponymous writer's husband, Willy.
 In 2019, West played the role of Jean Valjean in the BBC's adaptation of Victor Hugo's novel Les Misérables.
 Also in 2019, West appeared in Sky One's series Brassic, in the recurring role of Dr. Chris Cox.
 In October 2020, West entered negotiations to play Charles, Prince of Wales in the final two seasons of The Crown.
 His casting was confirmed in April 2021.
 That same month, West joined the cast of the 2022 film Downton Abbey: A New Era.
+He also appeared in the 2025 sequel Downton Abbey: The Grand Finale.